JimGong/SmartCityDataVis/README.md

 # SmartCityDataVis
 SmartCity

-# How to run the code
+# How to view the data visualization
+Go to
 http://jimgong.github.io/SmartCityDataVis

+# How to view all the toll stations
+Double click on the map to zoom in to view